CharonSSS/Grayscale8216/README.md

 ### If you only want to upgrade your 8-bit images to 16-bit
 * Clone or download the repo to your local
 * Install Python
-* Execute pip install numpy, pip install tifffile, pip install torch
+* Execute `pip install numpy`, `pip install tifffile`, install PyTorch
 * Open 8216_Cpu.py, set up the file paths and run the script **(Please note that this process largely depends on your RAM.
 If there is a out of memory error, divide the image into small pieces, and then stitch them together)**
-* [For who wants to run it on GPU] Execute pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126
+* [For who wants to run it on GPU] Execute `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126`
 * [For who wants to run it on GPU] Open 8216_AutoCpuGpu.py, set up the file paths and run the script **(Please note that this process largely depends on your Video Memory.
 If there is a out of memory error, divide the image into small pieces, and then stitch them together)**

 ### If you want to train the model yourself
 * Clone or download the repo to your local
 * Install Python
-* Execute pip install numpy, pip install tifffile, pip install torch
+* Execute `pip install numpy`, `pip install tifffile`, install PyTorch
 * Open modelTraining_Cpu.py, set up the dataset path and run the script
 * [For who wants to run it on GPU] Execute `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126`
 * [For who wants to run it on GPU] Open modelTraining_AutoCpuGpu.py, set up the dataset path and run the script